Blog

 Although a creative coping mechanism, excessive focus on achieving the ideal body does nothing to address the root problems driving the maladaptive behaviors and negative body image: self-hatred, shame and unresolved trauma.

-When you feel badly about yourself, gym time and caloric restriction will not heal that wound.
+But, when you feel that badly about yourself, gym time and caloric restriction will not heal that wound.

 In an environment wherein physical attractiveness has become the primary value, there is fierce competition to attract partners and physical attractiveness becomes the main comparison point.
-The same perfectionistic, high achieving temperament that helps a gay man achieve weight loss and physique goals also drives eating disordered behaviors and BDD.
+The same perfectionistic, high achieving temperament that helps a gay man achieve weight loss and physique goals also drives eating disorders and BDD.

 Struggles abound for gay men that don’t fit the masculine ideal, including higher weight men and those that suffer from binge eating disorder and/or compulsive overeating.
 In his article “It Gets Better, Unless You’re Fat,” Buzzfeed writer Louis Peitzman talks openly about the pain of being an overweight gay man who struggles to measure up to the gay physical ideal: